-2022 Actuarial Cost Method Entry Age Normal Amortization Period Level percent of pay over a closed period not to exceed 30 years for police and fire employees; level dollar amount over a closed period not to exceed 30 years for general members.
-Remaining Amortization Period Unfunded liability amortized over 12 years as of July 1, 2019 with 9 years remaining as of July 1, 2022.
-Cost of 2019 VRIP amortized over 3 years as of July 1, 2020 with 1 year remaining as of July 1, 2022.
+2023 Actuarial Cost Method Entry Age Normal Amortization Period Level percent of pay over a closed period not to exceed 30 years for police and fire employees; level dollar amount over a closed period not to exceed 30 years for general members.
+Remaining Amortization Period Unfunded liability amortized over 12 years as of July 1, 2019 with 8 years remaining as of July 1, 2023.
 Other new bases are amortized over 20 years.
-Asset Valuation Method Five-year spread of actual over expected investment earnings with the restriction that the resulting value must be within 90% - 110% of market value.
-Inflation 2.50% Salary Increases - General Employees 2.50% to 4.00% Salary Increases - Police and Fire Employees 2.50% to 4.50% Investment Rate of Return 7.00% Retirement Age - General Employees 20% in 1st year of unreduced retirement eligibility; 10% at age 55 increasing to 100% at age 75 Retirement Age - Police and Fire Employees 25% in 1st year of unreduced retirement eligibility; 10% at age 50 increasing to 100% at age 65 Mortality - General Employees Pub-2010 Below Median Income Table for General Employees Mortality - Police and Fire Employees Pub-2010 Below Median Income Table for Safety Employees
+Asset Valuation Method Five-year spread of actual over expected investment earnings with the restriction that the resulting value must be within $90\%-110\%$ of market value.
+Inflation 2.50% Salary Increases - General Employees 2.50% to 4.00% Salary Increases - Police and Fire Employees 2.50% to 4.50% Investment Rate of Return 7.00% Retirement Age - General Employees 20% in 1st year of unreduced retirement eligibility; $10%$ at age $55$ increasing to $100%$ at age $75$ Retirement Age - Police and Fire Employees 25% in 1st year of unreduced retirement eligibility; 10% at age 50 increasing to 100% at age 65 Mortality - General Employees Pub-2010 Below Median Income Table for General Employees Mortality - Police and Fire Employees Pub-2010 Below Median Income Table for Safety Employees